nvmwill/nexmo-developer/_tutorials/en/video/custom-video-rendering/ios/step-2.md

 The OTKCustomRenderView class includes methods (discussed later) that convert a video frame to a black-and-white representation.

 The `[OTVideoRender renderVideoFrame:]` method is called when the publisher (or subscriber) renders a video frame to the video renderer.
 The frame an OTVideoFrame object (defined by the Vonage Video iOS SDK).
-In the OTKCustomRenderView implementation of this method, it simply takes the frame and passes it along to the `[renderVideoFrame]` method of the OTKCustomRenderView object:
+In the OTKCustomRenderView implementation of this method, it takes the frame and passes it along to the `[renderVideoFrame]` method of the OTKCustomRenderView object:

 ```objc
 - (void)renderVideoFrame:(OTVideoFrame*) frame